funds123/create-react-app/README.md

 The page will automatically reload if you make changes to the code.<br>
 You will see the build errors and lint warnings in the console.
+'import './legacy-file.cjs';
+// Loaded as CommonJS since .cjs is always loaded as CommonJS.

+import 'commonjs-package/src/index.mjs';
+// Loaded as ES module since .mjs is always loaded as ES module.
 <p align='center'>
 <img src='https://cdn.jsdelivr.net/gh/marionebl/create-react-app@9f6282671c54f0874afd37a72f6689727b562498/screencast-error.svg' width='600' alt='Build errors'>
 </p>